corvus-dotnet/Corvus.Pipelines/README.md

 int result = addOne(1);
 ```

+> The code used in this document can be found in executable form in the [./Solutions/ReadMe/](./Solutions/ReadMe/) project.

 ## Composing steps into a pipeline
 We can compose one or more of these steps into a [pipeline](./docs/ubiquitous-language.md#pipeline).